 The Tyrannosaurus rex is known to be the king of the dinosaurs — at least above water.
 The underwater title goes to the Spinosaurus, which is more capable of hunting aquatic than any other dinosaur species.
 However, since the T-rex lived in marshy wetlands and coastal plains near bodies of water, it has been speculated for years by different schools of thought that they might have hunted in and around water for their prey.
-Some refuse to believe that simply because the T-rex does not have body features that can support their underwater pursuits, if any.
+This makes me wonder, could T. rex swim?

 So, can a Tyrannosaurus Rex Swim?
 Yes, they can swim in water but not with agility enough to catch fish or prey that dived underwater.
 The reason is that they were not designed for hunting in water for prey effectively in the first place.
 Their apex predator features are more suitable above water.

-In this article, we will discuss the probable reasons why a T-rex would go in the water.
+In the following sections I’ll discuss the probable reasons why a T-rex would go in the water.
 We will also talk about the possibilities of the T-rex hunting underwater and how far it could swim if it can swim just like other dinosaur species such as the Spinosaurus.
 Lastly, we will discuss the different herbivorous dinosaur species that the T-rex might have hunted for food and chased into the water

-Some scientists and paleontologists believe that even though the T-rex has spent its living times on Earth, mostly on land, they might have had chances that required them to go underwater.
-Here are some of those theories.
+Some scientists and paleontologists believe that even though the T-rex has spent its living times on Earth, mostly on land, there might have been situations where it was necessary for the T-rex to swim.

 They Might Have Gone Into The Water When Hunting Sauropods